-Coronavirus death toll in India rise to 169, positive cases stands at 5,865
+Coronavirus death toll in India rises to 169, positive cases tally stands at 5,865

 New Delhi, Apr 09: The total number of novel coronavirus cases in India shot up to 5,865 after an increase of 591 fresh cases in the last 24 hours, the Ministry of Health and Family Welfare said on Thursday.
 The death toll due to coronavirus has climbed to 169 with 20 more deaths in the last 24 hours.